-to the reason of the second states of the states of the second states and the second states of the second states o the last few years and the members now claim they are fully capable of handling this class of work.
-The sec-tion included within the order has experienced less difficulty in getting elig-ibles for the rural carrier service than elsewhere.
-It, however, was stated at the department that the president's or- ONE HOUR EARLIER Salt Lake-Butte train No. 9 via O. me soldier of fortune, who is said o have a record of several successful libustering exploits to his credit, is he reputed commander of the Alice and, it is said, will take charge of her on her coming trip, whatever that may urn to be.
+o have a record of several successful Bibustering exploits to his credit, is the reputed commander of the Alice and it is said, will take charge of her in her coming trip, whatever that may arm to be.
 Capt.
-McPherson denies hat he is organizing a filbustering wredition expedition. xpedition.
-"Some people might call it that," the imprain is quoted as saying, "but I say, i am loading contraband in my schoon-ir.
+McPherson denies arn to be.
+Capt.
+McPherson denies hat he is organizing a filibustering xpedition.
+"Some people might call it that," the inprain is quoted as saying, "but I say am loading contraband in my schoon-r.
 The United States authorities an't do anything to me.
+I'm within an't do anything to me.
 I'm within the law.
-When the rebels of a country in the midet of a production get conthe law.
-When the rebels of a country in the midst of a revolution get con-irol of a port they are recognized as elligerents, and anybody has a right o take arms and ammunition to them.
-That's all I'm doing."
+When the rebels of a country the law. n the midst of a revolution get con rol of a port they are recognized as welligerents, and anybody has a right o take arms and ammunition to them. that's all I'm doing."
 GERMAN PRECIOUS METALS.